balaji1974/python-and-machinelearning/01 - Python Basics/README.md

 print(7-5) -> This is for subtraction
 print(7+5) -> This is for addition
 print(6/2) -> This is for divison
-print(10**2) -> This is for power
-print(10%2) -> This is for reminder
+print(7//2) -> This is integer or floor divison and results in 3 print(10**2) -> This is for power print(10%2) -> This is for reminder

 print(10+5*2) -> Complex activities, but presedence is for multiplcation Operation precedence can be found in the link below: https://www.programiz.com/python-programming/precedence-associativity

+# Parenthesis, Exponents, Multiplication/Division, Addition/Subtraction - PENDAS
+3 + 4 * 5 -> This will follow the PENDAS rule

 ```